 Septoplasty

-The nasal septum is the wall that separates the left and right side of your nose.
+The nasal septum is the wall that separates the left and right sides of your nose.
 The nasal septum can be deviated and cause narrowing of the nasal passageways.
 This can lead to symptoms like difficulty breathing, congestion, snoring, and sinus problems.
 Surgery to correct this is done under anesthesia.
 Incisions are made to access the crooked cartilage or bone which is either removed or repaired.
 A few days of recovery are needed, and you may deal with some mild discomfort and congestion.

 Turbinoplasty